wmww/bfstack/engine/readme.md

 All tests are currently integration tests found in the tests directory. `run_engine_tests.py` automatically detects and runs all tests.
 Tests that end with `_fails` are supposed to fail an assertion or encounter a runtime error (such as going too far left).
 Since tests are just Brainfuck source files with assertions, they should be portable across implementations (assuming they support the assertion syntax specified below)

 ## Assertions
 To aid in developing and testing Brainfuck programs, we support a custom assertion syntax defined here.
-The engine will verify all assertions if the `-a` flag is set.
+The engine verifies all assertions by default.
 This document is the canonical source for the assertion syntax.
 Assertions are always on their own line (ASCII 10 at the beginning and end) and may not contain any Brainfuck operations.

 ### Syntax
 Assertions start with a `=`.
 Whitespace (ASCII 9 and ASCII 32) may come before the `=`.
 They are composed of a sequence of whitespace-separated value matchers.
 Exactly one of the value matchers must be proceeded by a backtick (`\``).
 This marks the current cell.
 If all matchers match their corresponding data tape cells, the assertion passes.
 Otherwise, the assertion fails.